gokulgs2020/Aus-used-car-predictor/readme.md

 🔍 Features
 Predicts car prices in Australia using model trained on real-world dataset

-Dynamic input form: dropdowns and sliders for intuitive use
+Makes use of Dynamic input form: dropdowns and sliders for intuitive use

 Categorizes: